 - Job Application forms

-Creating Forms With Typeform
+WPForms Tutorial / Creating Forms With Typeform

-Typeform is an online software that allows you to create dynamic surveys and forms dictated by user need.
+Typeform is an online software that allows you to create dynamic surveys and forms dictated by user-need.
 Why is form-building software so useful?
 Because exchanging information via surveys and forms should be simple, interactive, and work across all devices.

-To personalize the user experience of your website visitors, Typeform integrates with various apps, such as Mailchimp, Salesforce, and Google Sheets.
+To personalize the user-experience of your website visitors, Typeform integrates with various apps, such as Mailchimp, Salesforce, and Google Sheets.
 Create professional-looking forms to automate your business, collect and analyze data, power your brand, and connect with your audience.

 WPForms Conversational Addon

-Transform any form on your website into an eye-catching, personalized form in minutes with the WPForms conversational forms addon.
+Transform any form on your website into an eye-catching, personalized form in minutes with the WPForms conversational forms addons.
 Easily add, delete, and rearrange elements using the drag-and-drop editor without having to write a question first.

 The drag-and-drop builder is highly convenient, enabling form-building in real time.
-No coding skills are required, and all forms are mobile friendly, which is significant because a large percentage of internet users are accessing information via their smartphones.
+No coding skills are required, and all forms are mobile-friendly, which is significant because a large percentage of internet users are accessing information via their smartphones.
 Keep in mind, although WPForms is a form builder, it’s also an effective marketing tool due to the nature of the forms you can create.

 WPForms allow for a more personal approach because the single-question-at-a-time format simulates a one-on-one conversation, and the full-page layout cuts down on distractions.

 WPForms has some pretty exceptional features, such as email address validation, Captcha and Recaptcha spam protection, conditional logic support, and custom error messages.
-The form layouts are flexible and that you can use a simple shortcode to embed forms on a pages, posts, or widgets.
+The form layouts are flexible and you can use a simple shortcode to embed forms on a pages, posts, or widgets.